caiobrioli/person-crud-api/README.md

 # Person CRUD API

-API for registering people for study purposes.
+API for CRUD operations on people for study purposes.

 ## Overview